briandweber/project-beta/README.md

 ## Diagram

-Domain Driven Design was used to create the application.
+Domain Driven Design was used to design the application.
 The application consists of three microservices.
 Their contexts, relationships, and data flows are diagramed in the following image:
 ![Img](/images/DDDDiagram.png)

 ## API Documentation